gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 The Commit Graph is available to all users working on public repositories, and requires no account.
 Additionally, users with a paid GitLens+ subscription can use the Commit Graph with private repos.

-For those on vscode.dev or github.dev, this also means you can open the Commit Graph on a web browser.
+For those on [vscode.dev](vscode.dev) or [github.dev](github.dev), this also means you can open the Commit Graph on a web browser.

-The Commit Graph is in Preview mode, and we’d love to hear your feedback in the [Commit Graph discussion on GitHub](https://github.com/gitkraken/vscode-gitlens/discussions/2158).
+The Commit Graph is in `Preview` mode, and we’d love to hear your feedback in the [Commit Graph discussion on GitHub](https://github.com/gitkraken/vscode-gitlens/discussions/2158).

 ## Commit Details View

-GitLens 12.2 also ships with a Commit Details View, which gives you contextual change info about your code.
+GitLens 12.2 also ships with a `Commit Details View`, which gives you contextual change info about your code.

 <img src="/wp-content/uploads/3-commit-details-view.png" class="img-responsive center img-bordered">

-To open the Commit Details View, open the command palette using <kbd>Cmd</kbd> <kbd>Shift</kbd> <kbd>P</kbd> and this time type: `Show Commit Details View`”` or navigate to the Commit Details view in the Sidebar.
+To open the `Commit Details View`, open the command palette using <kbd>Cmd</kbd> <kbd>Shift</kbd> <kbd>P</kbd> and this time type: `Show Commit Details View` or navigate to the Commit Details View in the Sidebar.

 <img src="/wp-content/uploads/4-commit-details-view.gif" class="img-responsive center img-bordered">

-The Commit Details View updates as you move your cursor throughout the file with information about the commit that modified that line of code.
+The `Commit Details View` updates as you move your cursor throughout the file with information about the commit that modified that line of code.
 Get quick information about the commit author, commit ID, links to Pull Requests, files modified in the commit, and more.

 Click on a file to open the diff, and see what changed.
 You may also hover over the file name to access options like Open File, Open Changes with Working File, and Open Remote.